fluentiot/fluentiot/README.md

 ---

 ## Expect API

-The expect `component` is based on [Jest's expect](https://jestjs.io/docs/expect) meaning it should be a fimilar syntax to most developers.
+The expect `component` is loosely based on [Jest's expect](https://jestjs.io/docs/expect) meaning it should be a fimilar syntax to most developers.

 Typically expect appends the matchers with `toBe<>`.
 The matchers can be used with this syntax but for a better context with this framework they start with `is<>`.